-After a storm, runoff will be collected in East Bayfront's Stormwater Management Facility (SMF) located in tanks under the planned Boardwalk parallel to the dockwall.
-Initial treatment of the stormwater takes place as the water travels the length of the SMF where solids settle.
-Water from the SMF will then travel to a large tank under the future 3000m2 Parliament WaveDeck, which will include an artificial wetland and three holes in the wavedeck's platform to allow natural UV rays to penetrate and perform the initial treatment process.
-At that point, water will be conveyed to the Sherbourne Common Pumping Station and UV Facility housed beneath the park's Pavilion where strong UV light will complete the treatment process.
-(Until the stormwater tanks are installed under the boardwalk, water from Lake Ontario will be treated in the Pavilion's UV Facility.)
+After a storm, runoff is collected in East Bayfront's Stormwater Management Facility (SMF) located in tanks under the Boardwalk parallel to the dockwall.
+Water from the SMF is then transferred to a large tank under the 3000m2 Parliament WaveDeck, which includes an artificial wetland and three holes in the wavedeck's platform to allow natural UV rays to penetrate and perform the initial treatment process.
+At that point, the water is conveyed to the Sherbourne Common UV Purification Facility housed beneath the park's Pavilion where strong UV light completes the treatment process.

-After UV treatment is complete, clean water enters the 240 metre long Water Channel in Sherbourne Common through one of three dramatic sculptures that rise almost nine metres from the ground.
-Treated water from the pumping station is lifted to the top of the art sculptures where it travels down as textured veil of water to the channel below.
-After traveling the full length of the channel, the clean water is discharged into Lake Ontario.
+After the UV treatment is complete, the water enters the 240 metre long Water Channel in Sherbourne Common through one of three dramatic sculptures that rise almost nine metres from the ground.
+Water is elegantly lifted from the channel toward the sky and down over a textured veil of water.
+After traveling the full length of the channel, clean water is discharged into Lake Ontario.